bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Include somewhere that non-dividing cells in the model are under stress-->

+# The role of germ band in silico and in vivo

 <!--Germ band extension insufficient to induce buckling in silico-->

 Next, we asked whether germ band extension alone is enough to cause ectopic folds.
-We performed simulations using the same sweep parameters but without mitotic domains.
+We performed simulations using the same sweep parameters but without mitotic domains around the above rigidity values.
 We find that for most of the parameter space, including the bending rigidity values obtained with the cauterization experiments, no ectopic folds appear in the blastoderm ({@fig:double-mutants}A).
 Ectopic folds only occur when the bending rigidity is low and the germ band is at maximum extension.
 These simulations predict that the germ band extension alone is insufficient to induce ectopic folding.

 <!--Germ band extension insufficient to induce buckling in vivo-->